Skip to main content

 Why Is Order Fulfillment Important?

 Order fulfillment is one of the most important aspects of your business.
-Thanks to companies like Amazon offering free next-day delivery and a seamless returns process, customers now expect order fulfillment to be quick, reliable and pain-free.
-If your order fulfillment doesn’t meet these expectations you’ll have unhappy customers who won’t shop with you again and could even leave you negative feedback, putting off potential customers.
+Thanks to companies like Amazon offering free next-day delivery and a seamless returns process, customers now expect order fulfillment to be quick, reliable, and pain-free.

 When you’re first starting out and only receiving a few orders a day, you may be able to keep track of all your orders and arrange order delivery to customers yourself.
 However, as the business grows, it’s essential to have reliable order fulfillment processes in place to reduce the risk of human error.

 Order fulfillment goes hand in hand with inventory management (how you keep track of your inventory).
-If your order fulfillment isn’t up to scratch this is going to make it more difficult to keep track of your inventory.
-Likewise, if you’re not on top of your inventory management then it’s going to make fulfilling orders more difficult.
+If your order fulfillment isn’t up to scratch, this is going to make it more difficult to keep track of your inventory.
+Likewise, if you’re not on top of your inventory management, then it’s going to make fulfilling orders more difficult.

 For example, customers might be disappointed if your products aren’t in stock, but they will be even more annoyed if you say there is stock available, only for them to be disappointed later on when you have to message them to say you can’t fulfill their order.

-If you have a great order fulfillment process in place it won’t just be your customers who benefit.
-Your business will also benefit from:
+If you have a great order fulfillment process in place, it won’t just be your customers who benefit.

-• Better inventory management - It will make it easier for your inventory management process to work effectively because you’ll know what stock has been sold and returned.
+• Better inventory management: It will make it easier for your inventory management process to work effectively because you’ll know what stock has been sold and returned.
 This will help prevent underselling and overselling.
-A streamlined inventory management system will help you to identify and remove slow-selling stock, and even automatically send a purchase order to a supplier when inventory levels are low.
+A streamlined inventory management system will help you to identify and remove slow-selling stock and even automatically send a purchase order to a supplier when inventory levels are low.

-• Better customer satisfaction - A better customer experience results in better feedback for your company and more customers placing multiple orders as a result.
+• Better customer satisfaction: A better customer experience results in better feedback for your company and more customers placing multiple orders as a result.

-• Better shipping - Working with a good shipping company will help you keep your delivery costs down and reach more customers.
+• Better shipping: Working with a good shipping company will help you keep your delivery costs down and reach more customers.

-The Order Fulfillment Process
+How The Order Fulfillment Process Works

 The order fulfillment process begins when a new order is placed by a customer.
 This order needs to be tracked throughout the whole process so that it’s possible to see where the order is at all times and when it finally arrives in the hands of the buyer.

-Fulfillment involves picking the ordered product from the warehouse where it is being stored, putting it in the correct packaging, adding the required postage information and finally delivering it to the customer.
+Fulfillment involves picking the ordered product from the warehouse where it is being stored, putting it in the correct packaging, adding the required postage information, and finally delivering it to the customer.

 Throughout the order fulfillment process, customers need to be kept up to date as to where their order is.
-This includes sending the customer a notification that their order has been received, when it’s been dispatched to the customer, and when they can expect to receive it.
+This includes sending the customer a notification that their order has been received when it’s been dispatched to the customer, and when they can expect to receive it.

 Stay in the loop!
 Discover what’s new in the world of ecommerce.